sustrik/libmill/README.md

 }
 ```

-Note that the two 'msleep' coroutines are run in parallel with the main thread!
+Note that the two 'msleep' coroutines are running in parallel with the main
+thread!

 ## Usage